stepquick/stepquick.github.io/content/blog/using-bootstrap-modals-with-netcore/index.md

 date: 2020-08-31 13:12:00-00:00
 ---

 This is part-two of a series of js related stuff I was working on for a project at work.
 For this project our client wanted to access forms/additional information from one page without having to open another page.
 I won't go into the positives/negatives of using modals, this is more documenting how I chose to deal with modals on this project.
 At time of this blog, the version of bootstrap used is 4.3.6, and jQuery is 3.3.1.
 Since bootstrap at this version number required jQuery this blog includes some jQuery and mostly vanilla js.
-This setup also uses razor pages, since they were easy to setup.
+This setup also uses .netcore razor pages, because my job is .netcore and c#.

 This took a bit longer to write out than I was expecting, since the first part was posted in January.
+I suck at writing.

 ## Setup
 Here are the general steps I used to flesh this out.
 We decided on using bootstrap/jquery since it's simple and easy to use.